Future Missions Department

 - SCI-FMA: in charge of Astrophysics and Fundamental Physics Missions studies;

-- The Instrumentation Office (SCI-FI), in charge of all science instrumentation activities within the Department, excluding the direct responsibility for PRODEX-funded activities.
+- The Instrumentation Division (SCI-FI), in charge of all science instrumentation activities within the Department, excluding the direct responsibility for PRODEX-funded activities.
 SCI-FI is composed of two sections:

 - SCI-FE: the PRODEX Office, in charge of implementing the PRODEX optional programme,